-Rattan has never had a more eclectic revival going finally away from the pure natural &soft mood, we love the colorful approach and juxtapositions we are seeing now.
+Rattan has never had a more eclectic revival going finally away from the pure natural &soft mood; we love the colorful approach and juxtapositions we see now.
 Some are elegant other more playful.

-There is no doubt, rattan creates a soft ambience adding a retro-chic charm, as we can see particularly in the counter at The Straits Clan by Takenouchi Webb.
+There is no doubt; rattan creates a soft ambiance adding a retro-chic charm, as we can see, particularly in the counter at The Straits Clan by Takenouchi Webb.
 Curious to see more It’s Trending examples?
 Check the series here!